mrsarm/mongotail/README.rst

     2015-02-24 19:17:10.729 COUNT  [User] : {"active": {"$exists": true}, "firstName": {"$regex": "mac"}}
     ...

+To Connect to Mongo with SSL, check `mongotail --help` command

 **NOTE**: The level chosen can affect performance.
 It also can allow the server to write the contents of queries to the log, which might have